tarasis/tarasis.github.io/FrontendMentor/ping-coming-soon-page-master/work-through/myProcess.md

 Last thing is my hack for the error when email field and button are in a row.
 How to position the text relative to the input field?
 Can I hide it behind it and move it down?
 If its in the same row, then it takes up space which we don't want, hence the 0 width (zero height for when in column)

 Ergh.
 Want to be done with this.
 Frustrating myself.

+MY GAWD.
+Eureka, just realised that what I want to use is Flexbox ordering.
+By doing this, the error message is first, and all I need to do is shift it downwards, no horizontal translation needed.
+PERFECT.